coleygroup/molpal/README.md

 While the default settings of MolPAL were chosen based on hyperparameter optimization with Optuna, they were calculated based on the context of structure-based discovery our computational resources.
 It is possible that these settings are not optimal for your particular problem.
 To adapt MolPAL to new circumstances, we recommend first generating a dataset that is representative of your particular problem then peforming hyperparameter optimization of your own using the `LookupObjective` class.
 This class acts as an Oracle for your particular objective function, enabling both consistent and near-instant calculation of the objective function for a particular input, saving time during hyperparameter optimization.

 ## Future Directions
 Though MolPAL was originally intended for use with protein-ligand docking screens, it was designed with modularity in mind and is easily extendable to other settings as well.
-In principal, all that is required to adapt MolPAL to a new problem is to write a custom `Objective` subclass that implements the `calc` method.
+In principle, all that is required to adapt MolPAL to a new problem is to write a custom `Objective` subclass that implements the `calc` method.
 This method takes a sequence SMILES strings as an input and returns a mapping from SMILES string -> objective function value to be utilized by the Explorer. _To this end, we are currently exploring the extension of MolPAL to subsequent stages of virtual discovery (MD, DFT, etc.)_ If you make use of the MolPAL library by implementing a new `Objective` subclass, we would be happy to include your work in the main branch.

 ## Reproducing Experimental Results
 ### Generating data